312-50V13 · Question #155

 A covert channel is a method of transferring information in a way that is hidden or not intended by the system's design, often violating security policies.

-- B. A legitimate communication path is an overt channel, designed for communication, which is the antithesis of a covert channel.
+A legitimate communication path is an overt channel, designed for communication, which is the antithesis of a covert channel.

-- C. While rootkits might utilize covert channels, 'a kernel operation that hides boot processes and services' describes a rootkit's specific functionality for evasion, not the general definition of a covert channel.
+While rootkits might utilize covert channels, 'a kernel operation that hides boot processes and services' describes a rootkit's specific functionality for evasion, not the general definition of a covert channel.

-- D. Reverse tunneling using HTTPS is a specific technique for creating a communication link, which could be used to establish a covert channel, but it is not the definition of a covert channel itself.
+Reverse tunneling using HTTPS is a specific technique for creating a communication link, which *could* be used to establish a covert channel, but it is not the definition of a covert channel itself.

-Concept tested.
-Covert channels (Trojan context)
+Concept tested: Covert channels (Trojan context)

-Reference. https://learn.microsoft.com/en-us/security/compass/data-exfiltration#covert-channels
+Source: https://learn.microsoft.com/en-us/security/compass/data-exfiltration#covert-channels

 Topics